 Next you will find people ready to complain at the slightest hint of program abuse.
 “I saw some woman at the store using food stamps and she was wearing a fur coat and had expensive jewelry!”
 Never mind that it was a fake fur given to her by the Salvation Army or other second-hand store.
 And the jewelry?
 It was costume jewelry given by a relative.
 To some it was proof the food stamps or any other program was not well run.
 OK, there is abuse, and then there is more bureaucracy to try to put a stop to abuse.
 The paper mill that turns into makes it harder for people in need to get the services they should have.
 The Department in Charge of Wasting Your Money in Washington, may indeed have no clue what is going on hundreds or thousand miles away.
 So should all this social service be cut?
 Should we eliminate waste and pay down the debt?

 Big Bird may not lose his job at PBS, like one prominent Republican vainly promised, but he will have to tighten his belt.
-The Corporation for Public Broadcasting will see fewer dollars to fund its programs now that the sequestration budget has gone into effect.
+The Corporation for Public Broadcasting has seen fewer dollars to fund its programs since that the sequestration budget went into effect.
 OK, we will have to look at fewer educational programs and more local pledge breaks.
-If the inhabitants of Sesame Street are unhappy, imagine how they will feel on Main Street when programs go away and the needs of the local community become even greater.
-If we touch a million or more citizens with lay-offs or furloughs, we are certainly going to hit way beyond Sesame Street and even Main Street, USA.
+If the inhabitants of Sesame Street are unhappy, imagine how they will feel on Main Street when programs were cut or at least cut back and the needs of the local community became even greater.
+When we touch a large number citizens with government lay-offs or furloughs, we are certainly hitting way beyond Sesame Street and even Main Street, USA.

 So what is to be done at the clinic, the food pantry, the outreach programs and everything from Head Start to Medicare?
 What will happen to the neighborhood programs that enrich the communities but no longer share in the nation’s wealth?
 You may recall a former governor and president who tried to funnel taxpayer dollars to community organizations through “faith-based initiatives.”
 What will happen when this idea of dubious merit is retired from the public practice?
 There is only one answer, I think you will know.
 There is only one way we can help the elderly, the sick, the poor, the uneducated, the under trained or under employed, the homeless, the hungry, the disenfranchised citizens who find their outstretched hands slapped by the government guard dog.
 If the cold white marble of the Federal heart does not have compassion in these sad economic times, your heart knows the answer.
 I would like to believe that the hearts of some of your powerless representatives know too.